-- H. "Work Hours" shall mean hours actually worked by an individual employee as an employee of the County.
-Work hours are recorded and certified by Department Heads and Elected Officials on the County standard attendance report for non-exempt employees.
-Work hours may include break periods, if granted, and the actual time spent in required training.
-Work hours do not include meal periods (except for Patrol Officers); time spent "on-call" but not worked; travel time to and from work; vacation time, sick time or compensatory time off. - I. "Excess Hours" shall mean hours worked in any work week less than forty (40) but which exceed the non-exempt employee's regular work schedule for those employees with a standard work period of one (1) week and shall mean hours worked in the work period less than eighty-six (86) but which exceed the non-exempt employee's regular work schedule for those employees with a fourteen (14) day work period. - J. "Overtime Hours" shall mean all hours worked by a non-exempt employee in excess of forty (40) hours in any work week for those employees with a standard work period of one (1) week or in excess of eighty-six (86) hours
+- K. "Excess Hours" shall mean hours worked in any work week less than forty (40) but which exceed the non-exempt employee's regular work schedule for those employees with a standard work period of 7 consecutive 24 hour periods and shall mean hours worked in the work period less than eighty-six (86) but which exceed the non-exempt employee's regular work schedule for those employees with a fourteen (14) day work period. - L. "Overtime Hours" shall mean all hours worked by a non-exempt employee in excess of forty (40) hours in any work week for those employees with a standard work period of 7 consecutive 24 hour work periods or in excess of eighty-six (86) hours in the work period for those employees with a fourteen (14) day work period. - M. "Exempt" shall mean an employment status where the employee is exempt from both the minimum wage and overtime pay requirements of the Fair Labor Standards Act (FLSA).
+Employees fall within this category if they meet the designations of Executive, Administrative, or Professional under FLSA, are designated as exempt by the County, and are reported as such on the County Form 144.

-- in the work period for those employees with a fourteen (14) day work period. - K. "Exempt" shall mean an employment status where the employee is exempt from both the minimum wage and overtime pay requirements of the Fair Labor Standards Act (FLSA).
-Employees fall within this category if they meet the designations of Executive, Administrative, or Professional under FLSA, are designated as exempt by the County, and are reported as such on the County Form 144. - L. "Non-Exempt" shall mean an employment status where the employee is covered by the wage and overtime pay requirements of the FLSA.
+N. "Non-Exempt" shall mean an employment status where the employee is covered by the wage and overtime pay requirements of the FLSA.
 Employees fall within this category if they do not meet exemption guidelines under FLSA, are designated as Non-Exempt by the County, and are reported as such on the County Form 144.